Michael Poole

 Review the contracts and agreements you have with your employees to ensure that they are valid and up to date.
 Consider offering retention plans or bonuses to key employees to prevent them from leaving during the sale process.

-5. Demonstrate regulatory compliance
+5. Demonstrate Regulatory Compliance

 Ensure that your business complies with all applicable laws and regulations, such as labor laws, environmental regulations, and tax laws.

-6. Prepare for site visits
+6. Prepare for Site Visits

 If the due diligence process will involve a site visit, make sure that your physical location is well maintained and that any necessary repairs or improvements are completed prior to the visit.

-8. Calculate a defensible EBITDA
+8. Calculate a Defensible EBITDA

 Most people approach EBITDA adjustments the same way they approach tax write-offs—in an aggressive, yet defensible, manner.
 But there is no faster way to lose credibility with a buyer than to be overly aggressive in recasting or inflating your EBITDA.
 When trust is lost, value declines, and nobody wins.
 Work with your accountant or CFO along with your investment banker to ensure your adjusted EBITDA serves your interests but is also fair and accurate.
 Keep track of expenses, and make sure you have documentation to support your adjustments.
 The buyer will insist on seeing proof that these adjustments are real.

 The due diligence process may seem like a daunting and invasive proposition, but if you approach it correctly, it can position you to achieve maximum value from the sale of your business.
-While nothing is foolproof, hiring and working with a reputable and trusted investment banker will give you the best chance to realize this goal.
+While nothing is foolproof, selecting the right transaction partner and working with a reputable and trusted investment banker will give you the best chance to realize this goal.
 An investment banker approaches the transaction aligned with your goals.
 But because they bring fresh eyes and an outside perspective, they will likely identify potential due diligence issues that you would not have noticed.
 They also have the expertise to address these problems, giving you a smoother sale process, a stronger negotiating position, and, ultimately, greater value from the sale of your business.

 Largest Transactions Closed